harvardinformatics/informatics-website/docs/software/index.md

     </div>

     <div class="col-18-24 software-desc">
-        <a href="https://github.com/ComparativeGenomicsToolkit/cactus" target="_blank">Cactus <span class="icon-external"></span></a> is a program that performs whole genome alignment for a given set of species and their phylogenetic tree.
-We developed <a href="https://github.com/harvardinformatics/cactus-snakemake" target="_blank">several Snakemake workflows for performing Cactus alignments and associated tasks <span class="icon-external"></span></a>, such as adding and replacing genomes in an alignment.
+        <a href="https://github.com/ComparativeGenomicsToolkit/cactus" target="_blank">Cactus <span class="twemoji">{% include "/assets/.icons/link-external-24.svg" %}</span></a> is a program that performs whole genome alignment for a given set of species and their phylogenetic tree.
+We developed <a href="https://github.com/harvardinformatics/cactus-snakemake" target="_blank">several Snakemake workflows for performing Cactus alignments and associated tasks <span class="twemoji">{% include "/assets/.icons/link-external-24.svg" %}</span></a>, such as adding and replacing genomes in an alignment.
 We also implemented the minigraph-cactus workflow for pangenome inference.
 Using snakemake facilitates easy, efficient, and reproducible execution on institutional clusters.
 Check out the tutorials for each task on the <a href="../resources/index.md">Resources</a> page!
     </div>
 </div>